-Although a parent need not be notified of an application for emergency orders, a parent is entitled to notice of, and the right to be heard at, a hearing on temporary orders.
-Temporary orders can remain in effect for the duration of the case, that is, until a final order is entered.
+Although a parent need not be notified of an application for emergency orders, a parent is entitled to notice of, and the right to be heard at, a hearing on temporary orders that can remain in effect for the duration of the case which is until a final order is entered.

-The critical question is: will the parent make the changes necessary in his or her life to provide the child with a safe and loving home?
+The critical question is whether the parent will make the changes necessary in his or her life to provide the child with a safe and loving home.

-We should also mention that, many times, a parent is aware of his or her problems and understands that the child needs to be in the care of someone else.
+We should also mention that many times a parent is aware of his or her problems and understands that the child needs to be in the care of someone else.

 At all points during this process, you can count on the child custody lawyers at Schreier & Housewirth to move quickly and aggressively to protect your grandchild from continued abuse or neglect.

-Learn More about Grandparents’ Rights
+Learn More about Grandparents’ Rights: